-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 in Dual Enrollment courses in Dual Enrollment courses. % of students participating in Work Experience Courses In 2020-21, 0% of students participated in Work Experience Education as measured by CALPADS In 2021-22, 5% of students participated in Work Experience Education.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of students participating in Dual Enrollment Courses In 2020-21, 0% of students participated in Dual Enrollment courses In 2021-22, 10% of students participated in Dual Enrollment courses.
+In 2022-23, 18% of students participated in Dual Enrollment courses.
+25% of students will participate in dual enrollment courses. % of students participating in Work Experience Courses In 2020-21, 0% of students participated in Work Experience Education as measured by CALPADS In 2021-22, 5% of students participated in Work Experience Education.
+In 2022-23, 14% of students participated in Work Experience Education.
 50% of students will participate in Work Experience Education as measured by CALPADS. % of students "prepared" on College/Career Indicator for Dashboard for Alternative School Status (DASS).
 2019 Dashboard, 0% of students met "prepared" on CCI.
 This data is not available for 2021-22.
+This data is not available for 2022-23.
 50% of students will meet the "prepared" standard on College/Career Indicator % of teachers fully credentialed in their subject area and for the students they are teaching In 2020-21, all teachers at TLC and GREC were appropriately assigned, 75% were fully credentialed.
 In 2021-22, all teachers at TLC and GREC were appropriately assigned, and 83% were fully credentialed.
+In 2022-23, 82% of teachers at TLC and GREC were appropriately assigned, and 64% were fully credentialed.
 100% of teachers will be appropriately assigned and fully credentialed.
 Number of benchmark assessments administered through school year.
 In 2020-21, benchmark assessments in English Language Arts and Math were administered 1-3 times per student.
 In 2021-22, benchmark assessments in English Language Arts and Math were administered an average of 1-2 times per student.
+In 2022-23, benchmark assessments in English Language Arts and Math were administered an average of 3 times per student.
 Benchmark assessments will be administered at least three times for each student.
-Improvement demonstrated on benchmark In 2020-21, 86% of students demonstrated In 2021-22, 86% of students demonstrated 100% of Students will demonstrate improvement on